Why Keeping Children in School Can End Homelessness

 All NYC families faced with the trauma of homelessness, regardless of their home borough or neighborhood, must trek to the Bronx to the city’s only intake center for families in need of shelter.
-From here, they may be placed in a shelter in any one of the five boroughs, which means many children are displaced not just from the safety of home, but from the security and familiarity of their neighbors, friends, family, communities, and schools.
+From here, they may be placed in a shelter in any one of the five boroughs, which means many children are displaced not just from the safety of home, but from the security and familiarity of their neighbors, click here now, family, communities, and schools.

 The once simple task of getting to school can become an impossible commute of several hours and subway or bus transfers.
 In 2018, the City attempted to remedy this problem by creating a shelter transfer process that ensure that more children experiencing homelessness are placed in shelters in their home boroughs.
 Even so, many students still miss days and weeks of school before the shelter transfer process is complete, and at least one-quarter continue to be placed in shelter one or more boroughs away from their home school.

 On average, students living in shelters miss 20 or more days of school every year.

 In SY16, one-in-five students living in shelter transferred schools mid-year, which is four times the transfer rate of permanently housed students.
 For elementary school students in particular, the rates are staggering: 40 percent of elementary school students living in shelters were chronically absent from school and/or experienced mid-year transfers.